AmanSingh881/Terraform-based-AWS-3-Tier-Architecture-with-RDS-Replication-and-S3-Private-Access/README.md

 ### ✅ Load Balancers and Auto Scaling
 - **Public Load Balancer**: Routes incoming traffic from the internet to EC2 instances in the public subnet.
 These instances are managed by an **Auto Scaling Group** to scale based on demand and ensure high availability.
-- **Internal Load Balancer**: Distributes traffic from public-tier instances to EC2 instances in private subnets.
-These backend instances are also part of an **Auto Scaling Group**, enabling automatic scaling for application workloads.

-### ✅ RDS Setup
-- **Primary Database**: Single primary RDS instance for read/write operations.
-- **Read Replicas**: Two multi‑AZ read replicas for read scalability and high availability.
-- **Database Subnets**: Isolated subnets with no direct internet access, enforcing a secure database tier.

-### ✅ S3 VPC Endpoint
-- **Gateway Endpoint**: Provides private connectivity between private subnets and S3, eliminating the need for internet routing.

 ---